ofeksadlo/Fingers-Counter/README.md

 # Disclaimer
 This method is not very good because we cant count 1 finger because there's no angles to detect.
-A better method would be creating a pollygon in the center of the ROI.</br>
+A better method would be creating a polygon in the center of the ROI.</br>
-And counting contours that outside of the pollygon.
+And counting contours that outside of the polygon.